LynnLong000/send-to-github/30_day_of_code/README.md

+I want to start learning how to code more with
-30 day of code
+ .net  going back to 30 days of code and doing it in C#

-IN C# Java and JS
+ SQL
+ JavaScript
+ Jquery